awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/job_queue.md

 aws batch create-job-queue --cli-input-json file://job-queue-config.json
 ```

-Next, you are going to create a job definition that will be used to submit jobs.
+Next, you are going to create a **Job Definition** that will be used to submit jobs.